gustafnk/microservice-websites-site/index.md

 ### Autonomous web development teams (Scalable development)

 - Autonomous teams are cross-functional
-- Prefer verticals (self-contained systems) over horisontals
+- Prefer verticals (self-contained systems) over horizontals
 - Infrastructural services are ok, must not contain domain language
 - It is free to choose technology for teams (and take responsibility for the choice)